Resources for Maine beneficiaries

 Stand-alone Medicare Prescription Drug plans

 Medicare prescription drug coverage — called Medicare Part D — was the result of legislation passed in 2003 and signed into law by President George W. Bush in 2006.
-It is a bit of a controversial program because it was an unfunded liability — meaning that the vast majority of costs fell on taxpayers — and the law also barred Medicare from negotiating lower drug prices with drug makers.
-But by the end of its first decade, Medicare Part D was providing coverage for almost three quarters of all eligible Medicare beneficiaries, including those who have Part D coverage as part of their Medicare Advantage plan).
+By the end of its first decade, Medicare Part D was providing coverage for almost three-quarters of all eligible Medicare beneficiaries, including those who have Part D coverage as part of their Medicare Advantage plan.